nokia/SReXperts/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 > To open up [Grafana](https://grafana.com) UI on your laptop use `http://<group-id>.srexperts.net:3000` address.

 Grafana is pre-configured with anonymous access enabled so that you can view the dashboards without authentication.
-To edit the dashboards you have to login with the username `admin` and password `admin`.
+To edit the dashboards you have to login with the username `admin` and password `SReXperts2024`.
 The login button is in the top right corner of the Grafana UI.

 There are some preconfigured dashboards avalailable.
 Navigate to the `SR Linux Telemetry` dashboard as described below to have a look and feel of what is available.
 Check which panels are available and what data they show.
 Try to understand how the data is collected and how it is visualized.